lumian2015/lockFreeProgramming/lock-free-vs-spin-lock.md

 ![](/assets/lock-free.PNG)

 Let's suppose there are two threads modify the value of _\*addr_ concurrently.
 Through the above image\(we omit some unimportant operations\), we could see that thread 1 and thread 2 both get the same local copy of _\*addr\(0\)_, and thread 1 updates the value first and then gets suspended for a very long time.
-Through the definition of CAS, we could easily know that thread 2 would fail the CAS because the value of _\*addr_ has been change to 1, then thread 2 do the same calculation again, keep adding 1 to_ \*addr_ no matter how long the thread 1 is suspended.
+Through the definition of CAS, we could easily know that thread 2 would fail the CAS because the value of _\*addr_ has been changed to 1, then thread 2 does the same calculation again, keeps adding 1 to_ \*addr_ no matter how long the thread 1 is suspended.

 The second loop – the spin lock – will very much get stuck if another thread obtains the lock and then gets suspended before releasing it.
-During the suspended time of that thread who owning the lock, other threads could just do nothing but keep looping and make no progress to the addition.
+During the suspended time of that thread who owns the lock, other threads could just do nothing but keep looping and make no progress to the addition.

 ![](/assets/lock-based.PNG)